 Alexander Beyleveld MILE 15

-MILE 15, PhD candidate
+MILE 15, PhD

-Alexander was born in Pretoria, South Africa.
+Alex was born in Pretoria, South Africa.
 Having moved to Johannesburg in his early teenage years, he completed a Bachelor of Laws degree at the University of the Witwatersrand in 2013.
 Subsequently, in 2014, he worked at the same university as a research and teaching associate while pursuing a Master of Laws degree in human rights advocacy and litigation.
 During this time, he came into contact with the Mandela Institute, a research centre with an economic law focus.
 Through the Mandela Institute, he became aware of the World Trade Institute and ended up pursuing the MILE later in 2014.
 He completed both his LLM and MILE degrees whilst in Bern.